alexandervandenbroucke/latin-engine/README.md

 ============

 A library and command line applictions to assist with the translation of Latin texts.
-There are four packages to this project:
+There are packages to this project:

 1. `latin-engine-core`: This package implements the core data structures for working with the source texts: a parse-tree forest, parsing paragraphs into